smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

      - The LSAM stores the Password in an encrypted form.

 4. The LSAM standard message queue that receives IBM i job completion messages must permit *PUBLIC to have *USE authority.
-This will be done already for new installs of version 18.1 of the LSAM, but Upgrades may still need attention.
+This will be done already for new installs of version 18.1 and newer of the LSAM, but Upgrades may still need attention.

    - Always use the LSAM sub-menu 9, option 8: Work with Object Authority to add or change the authority of any LSAM objects (programs, files, queues, etc.).